-Flank pain refers to pain or discomfort in your upper abdomen or back.
-It is located below the ribs and above the pelvis and on the side.
-Flank pain basically refers to pain in your side and back.
+Flank pain refers to discomfort in your upper abdomen or back and sides.
+It develops in the area below the ribs and above the pelvis.
 Usually, the pain is worse on one side of your body.

-Most people experience flank pain at least once in their life, and it is usually short lived.
-However, constant or severe flank pain may be caused by a serious medical condition, such as an infection in the urinary tract or kidneys or dehydration.
-If severe flank pain occurs suddenly it could be from kidney stones.
-If it is chronic then it could be from several other causes.
+Most people experience flank pain at least once in their life, and the discomfort is usually temporary.
+However, constant or severe flank pain may indicate a serious medical condition, such as dehydration or a urinary tract infection.
+Kidney stones or another kidney problem may also cause persistent flank pain.

 - kidney stones

-- inflammatory illnesses of the bowel such as Crohn’s disease
+- an inflammatory bowel disease, such as Crohn’s disease

 - blood in the urine

-You should call your doctor right away if you experience the following symptoms along with your flank pain:
+You should call your doctor right away if you’re experiencing any of the above symptoms along with prolonged flank pain.

-Dehydration is one possible cause of flank pain.
-Seek immediate medical care if you experience flank pain along with these symptoms of dehydration:
+You should also seek immediate medical care if you’re experiencing persistent pain along with these symptoms of dehydration:

 - extreme thirst